"The Accumulation of Failures" Gave Birth to LLMs (Part 1) — From the Limits of Mathematics to the Geometry of Meaning

 In the 1940s, Claude Shannon, a researcher at Bell Labs, had a practical concern:

-This was a telephone engineering problem, completely unrelated to AI or machine learning.
+It was a problem of telephone engineering, unrelated to AI or machine learning.

 Why It Was Necessary to Define "What Is Information"

-Telephone engineers of the time dealt with noise intuitively.
-Amplify the signal, improve cable quality, repeat the message.
-However, they were unable to answer a fundamental question:
+Engineers of the time dealt with noise intuitively.
+Amplify the signal, improve cable quality, repeat messages.
+However, they could not answer one fundamental question:

-"Over this noisy line, how accurately can information theoretically be transmitted?
+"How accurately can information theoretically be transmitted over this noisy line?
 Where is the limit?"

-The reason they couldn't answer is simple.
-Because they couldn't mathematically define what noise was destroying.
+The reason they couldn't answer was simple.
+They could not mathematically define what noise was destroying.

 Think about it.
-Noise destroys signals.
-So, what part of a signal is destructive when it "breaks"?
+Noise corrupts signals.
+So what "part" of the signal is it a problem to corrupt?

-For example, if the message "THE CAT SAT ON THE MAT" is partially corrupted by noise:
+For example, if the message "THE CAT SAT ON THE MAT" is partially garbled by noise:

-• "THE" becomes "TH_" → The reader can reconstruct it.
+- "THE" becomes "TH_" → The reader can restore it.
 No problem.

-• The second "THE" disappears → The reader already predicts it.
-Small information loss.
+- The second "THE" disappears → The reader already predicted it.
+Information loss is small.

-Here lies an important discovery.
-Not every part of a message carries equal information.
-Predictable parts carry little information; unpredictable parts carry a lot.
-Noise truly causes harm only when it destroys parts with high information content.
+There is an important discovery here.
+Not all parts of a message carry equal information.
+Predictable parts carry little information; unpredictable parts carry much information.
+Noise truly does harm when it destroys the parts with high information content.

-In other words, to fight noise, you first need to know "what should be protected."
+In other words, to fight noise, you first need to know "what to protect."
 To know what to protect, you need to define "what information is."

 Shannon's answer: "Information is the reduction of uncertainty.
-The more unpredictable an event, the greater the information it carries."
+The more unpredictable an event, the greater its information content."

-"Tomorrow the sun will rise in the east"——everyone knows this.
+"The sun will rise in the east tomorrow"——everyone knows it.
 Information content is nearly zero.

 "It snows in Tokyo in midsummer"——unexpected.
 High information content.

-This intuition was formalized in information entropy——a formula that "calculates overall unpredictability based on the likelihood (probability) of each event," giving larger values when prediction is harder.
+This intuition was formalized as information entropy——a formula that "calculates the overall unpredictability based on the probability of each event occurring," producing larger values when prediction is more difficult.

-Incidentally, the word "bit" also appeared in this era, but Shannon didn't invent it himself.
-The concept of binary numbers with 0 and 1 goes back to Leibniz (1703), and the word "bit" was coined by colleague John Tukey and then popularized by Shannon in his paper.
-Shannon's essential invention was not "0 or 1" but the mathematics of quantifying information itself.
+Incidentally, the word "bit" also appeared in this era, but Shannon himself did not invent it.
+The concept of binary numbers using 0 and 1 traces back to Leibniz (1703), and the word "bit" was coined by colleague John Tukey and popularized by Shannon in his paper.
+Shannon's essential invention was not "0 or 1," but the mathematics itself of quantifying information.

-Side note: Anthropic's AI assistant "Claude" is widely said to be named after Claude Shannon.
+Side note: It is widely said that Anthropic's AI assistant "Claude" was named after Claude Shannon.
 An AI bearing the name of the man who created information theory is quite a suggestive choice.

 The Engineering Shannon's Answer Unleashed